trizen/sidef-book/programming_tasks/M/Man_or_boy_test.md

 ```

-Alternatively, we can implement it as a class also:
+Alternatively, we can implement it as a method too:

 ```ruby
 class MOB {